AhmedAbbas19/DoctorBot_flask-python/README.md

 # Doctor Bot

 This is my Graduation Project ;)
 Doctor bot is a diseases diagnosis web application made with flask-python.
+(See the screenshots)

 ## Built With